nehalineogi/azure-networking/README.md

 # About this Repo: The **why** behind networking design

 The purpose of this repo is to deliver **reusable and github friendly** artifacts for CSAs to run effective Azure design and partner skilling sessions that explains the **why behind the design options based on requirements**.
-The design areas include - Azure Networking, Hybrid connectivity architectures, routing, firewalling, load balancing, multi-region and secure design.
-The content is based on **real partner questions and design sessions** with collaboration from cross functional CSAs. **Provide effective story telling tips and tools  using draw.io (diagrams.net) layered approach** and increasing level of complexity depending on the requirements**.
-Networking complexity broken down into layers and **one diagram** per design area with increasing level of complexity.
+The design areas include - Azure Networking, Hybrid connectivity architectures, routing, firewalling, load balancing, multi-region,secure design and AKS Networking.
+The content is based on **real partner questions and design sessions** with collaboration from cross functional CSAs. **Provide effective story telling tips and tools  using draw.io (diagrams.net) layered approach**.
+Networking complexity broken down into layers and **one diagram** per design area.
 Include configuration snippets to reduce the lab prep time and the need to leave the labs running for demos.

 # Scope: Reusable Artifacts for CSA